mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 ## Providing content

-By default, the Grid uses the field of a column to get its value.
+By default, the Data Grid uses the field of a column to get its value.
 For instance, the column with field `name` will render the value stored in `row.name`.
 But for some columns, it can be useful to manually get and format the value to render.